espruino/EspruinoDocs/tasks/Internet.md

 HTTPS
 -----

-The only board currently supporting this is the Espruino [[Pico]].
+The only boards currently supporting this are the Espruino [[Pico]] and [[WiFi]].
 To use HTTPS simply use it in the URL of any normal HTTP request:

 ```
 require("http").get("https://www.google.com", function(res) {